kingsleychenlab/GradientLab/README.md

 NumPy is vectorised linear algebra.
 No scikit-learn, no autograd, no fake outputs, no hardcoded equations.

-It is a clean rebuild of [amichaelyu/gradient-descent](https://github.com/amichaelyu/gradient-descent): same core idea, but vectorised, with CSV input, a proper CLI, feature normalization (which fixes the original's "higher-degree polynomials are slow") convergence tracking, plotting, and tests.

 ---

 ## What it does